-US unemployment applications are set to shoot up again
+5.2 million more seek jobless aid in US

 People line up outside the Utah Department of Workforce Services on Monday, April 13, 2020, in Salt Lake City.
 (AP Photo/Rick Bowmer)

-Several million more people are expected to have filed for unemployment benefits last week, after nearly 17 million applied for aid in the previous three weeks.
+Nearly 17 million applied for unemployment in the previous three weeks.
 It is the worst stretch of U.S. job losses on record.

 All businesses deemed nonessential have been closed in 48 states as the economy has essentially shut down.
 Some economists say the unemployment rate could reach as high as 20% in April, which would be the highest rate since the Great Depression.